-- 192 Course Options

-- 21 AP (Advanced Placement) Courses

-- 29 Dual Credit Courses plus many additional dual credits available through the Area Career Center

 - 23 Career Technology Courses and Certifications

 - 18 Honors/Advanced Courses

-- 5 Project Lead the Way (PLTW) Courses
+- 7 Project Lead The Way (PLTW) Courses

 Lake Central High School enrolls approximately 3,200 students in grades 9-12.
 This places LCHS as one of the top 6 largest public high schools in the State of Indiana.